 The audit items include the audit fields to be considered and the audit depth to be applied.
 Audit firms adhere to the audit standards prescribed by FINMA in terms of the actual execution of each audit.

-Upon completion of each audit, the audit firm submits the completed audit item forms to FINMA with a forward-looking risk analysis based upon the auditors’ observations and findings from the normal audit, but not upon additional specific audit measures.
+Upon completion of each audit, the audit firm submits the completed audit item forms to FINMA.

 In the audit reports submitted to FINMA, audit firms record any queries and findings from their audits or critical assessments of the individual audit areas, and also describe any other matters of regulatory interest as specified by FINMA.
-A copy of the audit report and a copy of the risk analysis are provided to the board of directors of the respective insurance company or insurance group.
+A copy of the audit report is provided to the board of directors of the respective insurance company or insurance group.